lbi22/trivy-webhook-elasticsearch/readme.md

-# Trivy Webhook AWS Security Hub
+# Trivy Webhook Elasticsearch

-This application processes vulnerability reports from Trivy, a vulnerability scanning tool for containers, and imports the findings into AWS Security Hub.
-It acts as a webhook receiver that listens for vulnerability reports sent by Trivy and processes them before forwarding the results to AWS Security Hub.
+This application processes vulnerability reports from Trivy, a vulnerability scanning tool for containers, and imports the findings into an Elasticsearch index.
+It acts as a webhook receiver that listens for vulnerability reports sent by Trivy and processes them before forwarding the results to Elasticsearch.

 ## Features

 - Receives vulnerability reports via an HTTP POST request.
-- Supports importing CVE findings into AWS Security Hub.
+- Supports importing CVE findings into an Elasticsearch index.
 - Designed for integration with container image scanning.
 - Logs and reports errors for easier troubleshooting.

 ## How It Works

-1. **Vulnerability Report**: The application listens for incoming vulnerability reports in JSON format from Trivy via a `/trivy-webhook` endpoint.
+1. **Vulnerability Report**: The application listens for incoming vulnerability reports in JSON format from Trivy via a `/webhook` endpoint.
 2. **Validation**: The incoming report is validated to ensure it's of type `VulnerabilityReport`, and only then are the vulnerabilities processed.
-3. **AWS Security Hub Integration**: Vulnerabilities are imported as security findings into AWS Security Hub.
+3. **Elasticsearch Integration**: Vulnerabilities are indexed into the specified Elasticsearch index for further analysis and visualization.
 4. **Health Check**: The `/healthz` endpoint provides a simple health check for the application.

 ## Prerequisites

-- **AWS Account**: This application uses AWS Security Hub to store and manage security findings, so you must have an active AWS account and the necessary permissions.
+- **Elasticsearch**: You must have access to an Elasticsearch instance with the appropriate credentials (username, password, and endpoint).
 - **Trivy**: You must set up Trivy to scan container images and send reports to the webhook endpoint.
 - **Go**: The application is written in Go, so you'll need Go installed to build and run it.

 ## Setup and Installation

 1. **Clone the repository**: